eslint/eslint/docs/src/use/configure/migration-guide.md

 ### Importing Plugins and Custom Parsers

-Eslintrc files use string-based import system with the `plugins` property to load plugins and and with the `extends` to load external configurations.
+Eslintrc files use string-based import system inside the `plugins` property to load plugins and inside the `extends` property to load external configurations.

 Flat config files use CommonJS `require()` or ES module `import` statements to load plugins and custom parsers.